Secondary

 11-16 YEARS OLD

-River House Secondary combines an emphasis on an in-depth mastery of academic subjects like Maths, English, Science, Humanities and Languages with the development of the skills needed for a happy and successful future.
-We value the development of both a deep subject knowledge as well as encouraging students to develop higher order thinking skills such as; learning from mistakes; positivity; self-awareness; team-work; research; extended writing; presentation skills; critical thinking and problem solving.
-These are transferable skills that last a lifetime, and are a key component of accelerating learning, making it enjoyable and rewarding.
+We value the development of both deep-subject knowledge, as well as encouraging students to develop higher-order skills such as: learning from mistakes; positivity; self-awareness; teamwork; research; extended writing; presentation skills; critical thinking and problem-solving.
+These are eminently transferable skills that last a lifetime and are a key component of accelerating learning, making it both enjoyable and rewarding for our students.

-Our academic subjects run alongside a strong co-curriculum in Sport, Music, Food, Creative and Performing Arts, Humanities and Technology and then a more student-led experience in our Personal Project curriculum.
-The Personal Project gives students the chance to choose a topic and an interest that they wish to investigate and pursue outside of their normal classroom practice.
-It is a real-world enterprise within a global context, with the intention of allowing students to explore parts of themselves, their learning and their role as global citizens.
-They have complete freedom to choose to explore topics as diverse as sustainable living, the digital world, food and nutrition, an environmental study, charity work, musical performance, volunteering, fashion or healthy lifestyles.
-Every student is individually mentored throughout their project and internally assessed at its conclusion.
+Additionally, we promote a more student-led experience in our Personal Project sessions.
+These give students the chance to choose a topic and an interest that they wish to investigate and pursue outside of their normal classroom practice.
+It is a real-world enterprise which encourages research, self-reflection, planning and critical thinking within a local, national and global context.
+Students are free to choose their area of exploration; previous topics have included sustainable living, the digital world, food and nutrition, environmental studies, charity work, musical performances, volunteering, fashion and healthy lifestyles.

 We organise the Cambridge Secondary Mathematics curriculum in six content areas or ‘strands’: